Darxo/Hardened/README.md

 - **Dagger Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Decisive** no longer grants 15% more Resolve at 1 Stack
 - **Death Dealer** is completely reworked.
 It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles.
 It also removes any rooted effects, whenever you use an AoE Attack
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
-It also makes it so **Shatter** has a 100% chance to knock targets back on a hit and it increases the knock back distance of **Shatter** by 1
+Your knockback chance with **Shatter** is now equal to your **Ranged Skill**, as a percentage. **Shatter** now knocks enemies back an additional tile for every 40 **Ranged Skill** you have. **Stagger** chance with **Shatter** is now equal to your **Initiative**, as a percentage
 - **Discovered Talent** is completely reworked.
 When you pick it, it now grants 3 Talent stars in a random attributes that you have none in and a random **Fighting Style** Perk Group.
 It can no longer be learned, while you have any pending Level-Up
 - **Dismantle** has been completely reworked.
 It now grants +20% Armor Damage and 100% more Shield Damage
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries.
 This perk no longer requires the attack to be cutting damage in order to upgrade injuries
 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Double Strike** now grants 25% more damage (up from 20%).
 It now works with ranged attacks and the damage bonus is no longer lost when you swap weapons
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **Dynamic Duo** no longer grants Melee Skill or Melee Defense.
 It no longer reduces hitchance and damage when attacking your partner.
-It now grants +20 Resolve and +20 Initaitive, while the only adjacent allies next to your and your partner are each other
+It now grants +20 Resolve and +20 Initiative, while the only adjacent allies next to your and your partner are each other
 - **En Garde** is completely reworked.
 It now grants +10 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla), and it recovers 1 Action Point whenever an opponent misses a melee attack against you
 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 10% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Executioner** no longer works against stunned or sleeping targets.
 It now works against all rooted targets instead of just a select subset of those effects
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fast Adaptation** can now trigger multiple times per Attack-Use
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It no longer removes the damage type requirement from **Passing Step**.
 It now causes your fencing swords to lose 50% less durability
 - **Feral Rage** is completely reworked: Gain 1 Rage Stack whenever you miss a Non-AoE Attack or get hit by an Attack from an enemy, up to a maximum of 4 Stacks.
 Lose all Rage Stacks when you hit with a Non-AoE Attack.
 Deal 25% more Damage with Non-AoE Attacks for each Rage Stack.
-While you have at least 4 Rage Stacks, become Immunt to Stuns and take 20% less Hitpoint Damage
+While you have at least 4 Rage Stacks, become Immune to Stuns and take 20% less Hitpoint Damage
 - **Flail Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grants +5% HitChance with **Thresh** and it no longer grants the **From all Sides** perk.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Flail Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 During your turn, moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 During your turn, moving next to an enemy grants +15 Melee Skill against them until they damage you or you move away from each other